venkataravuri/awesome-tech-articles-blogs/topics/devops/devops.md

 Argo Rollouts is a Kubernetes controller and a set of CRDs which provides progressive delivery features along with advanced deployments such as blue-green, canary, canary analysis.
 It has the potential to control and shift traffic to a newer version of software through ingress controllers and service meshes.

+Argo Rollout is a Kubernetes controller and has several options for Blue/Green deployments, but the most interesting one is the “preview” service that allows you to test the new color before making the traffic switch to live users.

 - [Argo Blue Green Deployment](https://www.infracloud.io/blogs/progressive-delivery-argo-rollouts-blue-green-deployment/)
 - [Argo Canary Deployment](https://www.infracloud.io/blogs/progressive-delivery-argo-rollouts-canary-deployment/)